RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 >
 > <img src="img/disconnected-terminal.png"/>

-> It should automatically reconnect but if it doesn't, you can try reloading the terminal by clicking the three bars in the top right hand corner:
+> It should automatically reconnect but if it doesn't, you can try reloading the terminal by clicking the three bars in the top right hand corner and selecting "Reload Terminal":

 <img src="img/reload-terminal.png"/>